-8.1 HULL
+10.2 HULL

-- 8.1.1.
-Hull must be a catamaran type, based on twin hulls, but may be of completely free hydrodynamic and aerodynamic design. - 8.1.2.
-Must conform to the general UIM rules 501; 503; 504; 505; 508; 509; 542.05 and these F2 rules. - 8.1.3.
-Boats configured to work on the hydrofoil principal will not be eligible. - 8.1.4.
-The minimum hull length is 4m80. - 8.1.5.
-The minimum weight of the boat and driver as raced is 550 kg. - 8.1.6.
-Measured in accordance with rule 542.12. - 8.1.7.
+- 10.2.1.
+Hull must be a catamaran type, based on twin hulls, but may be of completely free hydrodynamic and aerodynamic design. - 10.2.2.
+Must conform to the general UIM rules 501; 503; 504; 505; 508; 509; 542.05 and these F2 rules. - 10.2.3.
+Boats configured to work on the hydrofoil principal will not be eligible. - 10.2.4.
+The minimum hull length is 4m80. - 10.2.5.
+For Mercury SST200 (homologation n°501), the minimum weight of boat with driver as raced is 550 kg.
+For Mercury Racing 250 APX engine (homologation n°544), the minimum weight of boat with driver as raced is 575 kg. - 10.2.6.
+Measured in accordance with rule 542.12. - 10.2.7.
 The front 305 mm.
-(12 inch) of the cockpit and pickles should not be made of a material which would not allow controlled deformation to reduce G forces on frontal impact (mandatory). - 8.1.8.
-Each wing mirror must have minimum size of 60 sq. cm and be bolted on 2 points to assure proper mounting. - Within one team, two identical boats must have different colors of mirrors bodies as follows: Odd number: yellow fluorescent colored mirror bodies. - Even number: orange fluorescent colored mirror bodies.
-Third boat of the team: black colored mirror bodies. - 8.1.9.
+(12 inch) of the cockpit and pickles should not be made of a material which would not allow controlled deformation to reduce G forces on frontal impact (mandatory). - 10.2.8.
+Each wing mirror must have minimum size of 60 sq. cm and be bolted on 2 points to assure proper mounting.
+Within one team, two identical boats must have different colors of mirrors bodies as follows:

+Odd number: yellow fluorescent colored mirror bodies.

+Even number: orange fluorescent colored mirror bodies.

+Third boat of the team: black colored mirror bodies.

+- 10.2.9.
 Radios in boats are mandatory and a full radio check of each boat will be part of technical scrutineering in order to guarantee that all radios are working.
-The radio person must be present at race control whenever his boat is on the course.
-In order to guarantee clear communication between the Team Managers and the UIM Commissioner, all Team Managers must speak English. - 8.1.10.
-The homologated delayed operation buoyancy airbag is mandatory. - 81.11 Hull, sponsons, and powerhead replacements and other parts are allowed after scrutineering, up until the end of timed trials, but any changes to be made must be immediately notified to the UIM technical Commissioner for re-scrutineering and sealing for technical inspection of units removed. - 8.1.12 Any replacement of boat or sponsons after qualifying time trials will result in all previous times achieved being cancelled, and the replacement boat or sponsons will be considered as a new entry, requiring full scrutineering.
+The radio person must be present at race control whenever his/her boat is on the course.
+In order to guarantee clear communication between the Team Managers and the UIM Commissioner, all Team Managers must speak English. - 10.2.10.
+The homologated delayed operation buoyancy airbag is mandatory. - 10.2.11.Hull, sponsons, and powerhead replacements and other parts are allowed after scrutineering, up until the end of timed trials, but any changes to be made must be immediately notified to the UIM technical Commissioner for re-scrutineering and sealing for technical inspection of units removed.

+10.2.12.
+Any replacement of boat or sponsons after qualifying time trials will result in all previous times achieved being cancelled, and the replacement boat or sponsons will be considered as a new entry, requiring full scrutineering.
 If no timed practice opportunity remains, the boat will start from the end of the grid.

-8.1.13 PARC FERME
+10.2.13.PARC FERME: